KingsleyAmankwah/angular-auth-pages/README.md

 ## :dart: About

-Authentication user interfaces built with angular and typescript
+Angular Auth Pages is a well tailored pages consisting of (SignUp, SignIn, Interest Pages, Verification Page and Congrats Pages) built with Angular, Typescript and TailwindCSS

 ## :sparkles: Features